-All eligible classified employees 3.25-4 hours
+All full-time certificated and classified eligible employees, 6 hours or more, per administration guidelines

-, per administration guidelines
+- With respect to dependents:

-- With respect to dependents: - X We do offer coverage.
+X We do offer coverage.
 Eligible dependents are:

 Legally married Spouse, children including natural and adopted children, stepchildren, legal guardianship

 - ☐ We do not offer coverage. - X If checked, this coverage meets the minimum value standard, and the cost of this coverage to you is intended to be affordable, based on employee wages. - Even if your employer intends your coverage to be affordable, you may still be eligible for a premium discount through the Marketplace.
 The Marketplace will use your household income, along with other factors, to determine whether you may be eligible for a premium discount.
 If, for example, your wages vary from week to week (perhaps you are an hourly employee or you work on a commission basis), if you are newly employed mid-year, or if you have other income losses, you may still qualify for a premium discount.